Skip to content

 • To create a proposal: Initiate a proposal to modify network parameters.

-• To vote on a proposal: Vote on proposals initiated by other members.
+• To vote on a proposal: Vote on proposals to modify network parameters (including proposals initiated by oneself).

 • Proposal Effective Mechanism: A proposal is passed when it receives at least 18 approval votes.
 It will then take effect in the next maintenance period.